Ridwan Kamil: 2024 presidential bid

 On 18 January 2022, Kamil announced his intention to run as presidential candidate.
 Since he is an independent politician and realizing it is currently impossible for independent politician run for presidential campaign in Indonesia, he hoped that there will be any political party will take him as the presidential candidate.

 In late December 2022, Reports emerged that Kamil is close to joining a political party with speculations that the move is part of his continued efforts to enter the presidential race.
 The two parties said to be closest to recruiting him are members of the United Indonesia Coalition (KIB), The National Mandate Party (PAN), and The Party of Functional Groups (Golkar).
+In January 2023, he officially joined the Golkar Party.